honvert/millida-comment-creator/README.md

 # millida-comment-creator

-The Millida Comment Generator automates the process of creating comments on the Millida.net platform using HTTTP's proxies from `proxies.txt`.
+The Millida Comment Generator automates the process of creating comments on the Millida.net platform using HTTP's proxies from `proxies.txt`.

 ## Table of Contents